What led Google to abandon Google Glass

 The end of an era: what led Google to end development of the device?

-Google Glass was one of the most ambitious projects Google had ever undertaken, but it turned out to be a failure.
+Google Glass was one of the most ambitious projects Google had ever undertaken, but it ended up being a failure.

-There were several factors that led Google to give up on the dream of creating a wearable technology that would change the world.
+There were several factors that led Google to give up on its dream of creating a wearable technology that would change the world.

-One of the biggest reasons for the failure of Google Glass was its lack of practicality.
+One of the biggest reasons for Google Glass's failure was its lack of practicality.

 The device was too expensive and too difficult for most people to use, making it an impractical choice for everyday use.